 Writing Across the Curriculum

-From the moment they arrive on campus, students are taught that writing clearly for general readers is central to the literature of any discipline and of every profession.
-Students in each entering class at Hiram College take a Freshman Colloquium in the fall.
-They select courses such as "From Ashanti to Zulu," "Quarks to Quasars," "Playing Indian," "Challenged, Banned, Censored," "Mind Brain in Contemporary Film," and "Any Science in Science Fiction?" then begin the process of learning how to write articulately and thoughtfully about a discipline.
-During their remaining years at Hiram, undergraduates write frequently in almost all of their classes, and most majors culminate with a written project or long essay that serves as the capstone for both their major and their writing experience at the College.
+From their first day on campus, Hiram College students are taught that good writing is central to every discipline and profession.
+Selecting from course topics as varied as "The Art of Making Dough," "Science vs. Pseudoscience,” or “The Cultural Meaning of Monsters,” first-year students take a First-Year Colloquium in the fall offered by professors from every department of the college.
+In spring semester, students focus more on research writing in the First-Year Seminar, beginning the process of learning how to write articulately within a discipline.
+In their remaining years at Hiram, undergraduates write in most all their classes, and most majors culminate with a written project that serves as the capstone for both their major and their writing experience at the College.